 Combinatorics is an area of mathematics that studies mathematical objects having discrete or combinatorial structures.
 It involves combinatorial problems from various fields of mathematics and allows for the development of theories about diverse combinatorial objects.
-Emphasis is put on enumerative combinatorics, graph theory and algebraic combinatorics.
+Emphasis is put on enumerative combinatorics, graph theory, algebraic combinatorics and combinatorial/discrete geometry.